The foods we eat affect our well-being.

 Read the packaging.

 All packaged foods have a Nutrition Facts label.
-Use it to choose food that’s lower in salt, sugar, and saturated and trans fat.
+Use it to choose food that’s lower in salt, sugar, and saturated fat.

 - Treat your body well by choosing products that have at least 4 grams of fibre per serving.